 5.0.2 Programming Languages

-The primary programming language for the project is Python.
+The primary programming language used is Python.
 Knowledge of other enabling technologies, specifically shell scripting (e.g., ZSH, BASH, or PowerShell) and CommonMark or GitHub Flavored Markdown may be helpful.

 All effort will be made to remain within the Python Standard Library.
 Other publicly hosted packages with an open source license may be implemented.